 Brands will have to reach the right customers and know a lot about them and their preferences.
 These newcomers will have to take a lot more cautious approach while going directly online in terms of challenges like ad fraud and brand safety.
 The digital marketing learning curve has just begun for these traditional brands while the aggregate marketplaces are digital-only/digital-first organizations that have a much-evolved understanding of the complexities of the digital maze which is behind the application or service.

-PepsiCo and many other brands which will go Direct-to-Consumer in the next few weeks or at max months will have to proactively deal with ad fraud and brand safety.
-This is because their customer will come for a particular purpose on their platform, so discovering the right and genuine customer will hold key to success.
+PepsiCo and many other brands that will go Direct-to-Consumer in the next few weeks or at least months will have to proactively deal with ad fraud and brand safety.
+This is because their customer will come for a particular purpose on their platform, so discovering the right and genuine customer will hold the key to success.

 On aggregate marketplaces, the customer can still find many other products (reasons) to connect even if the primary hook did not meet the expectations.
 More so, the brands that are digitally evolved are losing anywhere between 25-35% on account of ad fraud, there are chances that newcomers will lose more.